Any Given Sundance: Plot

 Comic Book Guy posts a glowing review of the film on his blog, which attracts worldwide attention and leads to some film distributors negotiating with Skinner and Chalmers to buy Lisa's movie.
 Meanwhile, Lisa's family realize others hate them because of the way they were portrayed in the film (with one person of the original audience going as far as to swear Maggie's death), and approach the family and ask them to act the way they did in the film.
 Lisa feels sorry for what she did to the family, and while deep in thought, Jim Jarmusch approaches her and says he can relate because his movies are also about "social misfits experiencing the dark side of the American dream".
 Lisa however, feels that she may have subconsciously humiliated her family on purpose.
 He tells her the answer to her question of whether or not her family will forgive her can be found in a film: Life Blows Chunks, a documentary by Nelson Muntz which had been in production by Chalmskinn Productions at the same time as Lisa's film.
 It shows Nelson's struggling life, where Mrs. Muntz is a thief and drinks heavily.
 When his film ends, Lisa learns that although her family may embarrass her or infuriate her, there are other families with tougher problems.
 She apologizes to her family, and they gratefully forgive her.
 Nelson and Mrs. Muntz, who are now in the spotlight, enjoy the attention.

 During the tag scene, Skinner and Chalmers meet John C. Reilly, who unsuccessfully tries to audition for Chalmskinn's next movie, Ghost Willie.

 Reception

+Robert Canning of IGN gave the episode a 6.8 out of 10.
+He liked the joke but thought the episode "told a less than engaging story."

 Richard Keller of TV Squad called "Any Given Sundance" a "so-so episode" and said "it just had the feeling of one of those installments where you look up and the show is over.
 And, the bad thing is you really don't remember what happened".
 His favorite part of the episode was Nelson's documentary which he compared to that of Barney Gumble in "A Star Is Burns".

 "Any Given Sundance" was watched by 6.18 million people during its first airing on May 4, 2008.

 In 2012, Matt Zoller Seitz considered the episode one of the many "flashes of greatness" in The Simpsons' later years after 2000, stating that "Season nineteen's 'Any Given Sundance'... should be required viewing in film schools."